-Some fractures cause widening of the prevertebral soft tissue due to prevertebral haematoma.
-The width is measured between anterior line and anterior margin of soft tissue visible on the xray.
+Some fractures cause widening of the prevertebral soft tissue due to the prevertebral hematoma.
+The width is measured between the anterior line and anterior margin of soft tissue visible on the x-ray.

-– Normal prevertebral soft tissue is narrow down to C4 and wider below
+– The normal prevertebral soft tissue is narrow down to C4 and wider below

 – Above C4 -1/3rd vertebral body width

 – Below C4 – 100% vertebral body width

 This x-ray shows a normal cervical spine.
 The present x-ray shows vertebra from C1 to C7.

 The view in the present picture is lateral view.

 As you can view it, normal cervical spine appears lordotic.
 That means the anterior part of the spine appears convex and posterior concave.